MaxAnderson95/load-balancer-testing-api/README.md

 # Load Balancer Testing API

-A REST API written in Python using FastAPI that I use for testing of load balancers
+A REST API written in Python using FastAPI that I use for testing load balancers in my day job.

 ## Configuration